hsf-training/hsf-training-ssh-webpage/_episodes/01-introduction.md

 ## Kerberos

-Some institutions, like Fermilab, use Kerberos.
-See the [Kerberos](06-Kerberos.md) section if you are connecting to a Fermilab server.
+Some institutions, like DESY and Fermilab, use Kerberos.
+See the [Kerberos](06-Kerberos.md) section if you are connecting to a server that uses Kerberos.